renatoathaydes/spock-reports/README.md

 This project is a global extension for [Spock](https://code.google.com/p/spock/) to create test reports.
 Currently, the only available report creator generates a *HTML report based on JUnit reports*.

+## Where to find demo reports

+I am using [this CodePen](http://codepen.io/renatoathaydes/details/ihGgt) to design the HTML report.
+If you don't like the style, you can use your own css stylesheet (see the customization section below).
+I welcome feedback on how to improve the report looks!

 ## How to use it

 > Unfortunately, for now this project is not available in Maven Central or any other repository,